prototypefund/reproducible-website/_events/berlin2016/testinfrastructure.md

 * NOTES / YAML file
   * want: cross distro notes
   * currently SOME notes are debian specific
-  * CPE -- match names of packages accross distros -- unique idenfier of a package.
+  * CPE -- match names of packages across distros -- unique idenfier of a package.